 These withdrawal symptoms can become quite severe, and they're usually enough to drive most women back to using just to get some relief.

 While there are some really great outpatient treatment options out there, such as outpatient therapy, NA and AA, women often find that an inpatient women's drug rehab offers them the level of support they really need to quit using.
 It can help to talk with a therapist on a regular basis about what may have led to your addiction, and group therapy with other women has proven to be a key component in recovery.

 If you're like most women, it can be so strange to think about trying to manage your life without drugs or alcohol.
 At women's rehab centers, you'll gain so much insight into how to do just that.
 You'll learn:

-When it comes to finding the best women's rehab programs in Portland, Oregon, Northpoint Recovery is known as one of the best in the region.
+When it comes to finding the best women's rehab programs near Portland, Oregon, Northpoint Recovery is known as one of the best in the region.
 We have a high success rate because of the close attention we pay to each of our patient's needs.